quarksuite/legacy/README.md

 It [adjusts colors](https://github.com/quarksuite/core/blob/master/API.md#color-functions).
 It [generates schemes](https://github.com/quarksuite/core/blob/master/API.md#scheme-functions).
 It creates [full palettes](https://github.com/quarksuite/core/blob/master/API.md#variant-functions).
 And it defines [modular scales](https://github.com/quarksuite/core/blob/master/API.md#scale-functions) for content and layout.
 As a bonus, it also provides [operating system font stacks](https://github.com/quarksuite/core/blob/master/API.md#typography-functions) to aid rapid prototyping.

-The goal here is to codify the consistency, order, and utility expected of any good design.
-Thereby leaving more time for the personality, expression, and resonance that makes great design.
+The goal here is to codify the consistency, utility, and order expected of any good design.
+Thereby leaving more time for the personality, expression, and resonance of great design.

 I made this for myself first—as a developer/designer with a somewhat mathematically inclined sense of aesthetics.